theNewDynamic/oregonsadventurecoast.com/content/adventure/clamming.md

 **5. Keep track of how many clams you dig.**

 <p class="bullet-para-indent">You are allowed 20 bay clams per day in the aggregate, however, only 12 of which may be Gaper or Empire clams; again this is something someone at a local bait and tackle shop can help you with.
-Click here for [ODFW's Regulations Summary for Marine Shellfish](https://www.dfw.state.or.us/mrp/shellfish/regulations.asp).</p>
+Click here for <a href="https://www.dfw.state.or.us/mrp/shellfish/regulations.asp">ODFW's Regulations Summary for Marine Shellfish.</a></p>

 **6. Watch these tutorials and learn from the pros!**